symfony/symfony-docs/mailer.rst

 `TurboSMTP`_          ``composer require symfony/turbo-smtp-mailer``      yes
 ===================== =================================================== ===============

+.. versionadded:: 8.2

+    The ``TurboSMTP`` integration was introduced in Symfony 8.2.

 .. note::

     As a convenience, Symfony also provides support for Gmail (``composer